About Yen Finder

 • Tipping in Japan in 2026: why you shouldn't, and what to do instead

-Tipping in Japan in 2026: why you shouldn't, and what to do instead Don't tip in Japan.
-Tipping is not part of the culture, and attempting to leave a gratuity
+Tipping in Japan in 2026: why you shouldn't, and what to do instead ⚡ 30-Second Answer: Never tip in Japan.
+It's considered rude — staff may chase you down to

 • How to pay at a Japanese restaurant in 2026: a step-by-step guide for tourists